ArntheGitHub/AI-CallCenter-Lab/index.md

 nav_order: 1
 ---

-# TechExcel: Integrating Azure PaaS and AI Services for Design Wins
+# TechExcel: Integrating Azure PaaS and AI Services for an AI Call Center

 This lab teaches you how to integrate Azure OpenAI and Azure AI Services into existing business practices.
 You will experiment with a variety of Azure OpenAI and Azure AI Services capabilities, including vectorization of existing files, performing chat based on a customer's dataset, making API calls through Azure OpenAI, transcribing recorded and live audio, checking audio for compliance purposes, and generating extractive and abstractive call summaries from audio recordings.